Georgy-Khachatryan/MeshDecimationTools/README.md

 To simplify runtime material binning and rendering code, meshlets contain triangles of only a single geometry.

 ### Meshlet groups
 Meshlet groups are sets of adjacent meshlets that serve as the unit of mesh decimation.
 They are built from meshlets, decimated, and then split back into meshlets.
 For example meshlet group 1 is built from meshlets 2, 3, 4 and split into meshlets 7, 8.
 Meshlet groups store a union of source meshlet errors, as well as group's own decimation error.
 This makes the error function monotonically increasing as you get closer to the last LOD.
-For example error for meshlet group 4 is computed as:
+For example tbe error for meshlet group 4 is computed as:
  ```
  meshlet_group_4.error_metric = ErrorMetricUnion(
     meshlet_group_4_decimation_error,